-Like other Spring Security authentication filters. the pre-authentication filter has authenticationDetailsSource default property which bγ create WebAuthenticationDetails object to store additional information such as the session-identifier and originating IP address in the details property of the Authentication object.
+Like other Spring Security authentication filters, the pre-authentication filter has authenticationDetailsSource property which by default will create WebAuthenticationDetails object to store additional information such as the session-identifier and originating IP address in the details property of the Authentication object.
 In cases where user role information can be obtained from the pre-authentication mechanism, the data is also stored in this property, with the details implementing the GrantedAuthoritiesContainer interface.
 This enables the authentication provider to read the authorities which were externally allocated to the user.
 We'll look at a concrete example next.